Astro-Sean/escatter/README.md

   <h4>Usage</h4>
 </div>

-This version of *eScatter.py* can be executed by modifying parameters in the script and running the file.
+This version of *escatter* can be executed by modifying parameters in the script and running the file.
 Below is a parameter snippet, which can be expanded into lists to generate a model grid.

 ```python
 # Rest wavelength in Angstroms